mailgun/documentation/source/faqs.rst

 How do I pick a domain name for my Mailgun account?
 **************************************************************************************************************

-Mailgun allows multiple domains per account, and you can change any time.

 The name of an email domain matters most for receiving messages:
 If your domain name is ``mycompany.com`` it means you can receive messages sent to ``xxx@mycompany.com``

 Domain names do not matter as much if you're only sending.
-You can send messages from sales@mycompany.com even if your domain name is called mycompanymail.com or mycompany.mailgun.org.
+You can send messages from ``sales@mycompany.com`` even if your domain name is called ``anothercompany.org``.
 Although, it is best for deliverability if you are using the same domain in the From field that the actual sender is using.

-There are two types of domains you can configure with Mailgun:

-* A sandbox subdomain of mailgun.org.
-Example: ``sandboxXX.mailgun.org``.
-This option allows for quick testing, without having to setup DNS entries.
-This domain is provisioned automatically with every new account.

-* Your own domain like ``mycompany.com``.
-This requires you to configure some records at your DNS provider.
-We provide you with those records and instructions in your control panel.

 If your company's primary domain is ``mycompany.com``, we recommend the following domain names for mailgun:

-  - mycompany.com, unless you're already using this name for your corporate email.
+  - ``mycompany.com``, unless you're already using this name for your corporate email;
-  - m.mycompany.com or mail.mycompany.com
+  - ``m.mycompany.com`` or ``mail.mycompany.com``;
-  - mycompany.net or mycompany.org
+  - ``mycompany.net`` or ``mycompany.org``.

 Sometimes, it is a good idea to separate the domains for the type of messages you are sending.
 For example, some companies will use a different domains or subdomains for bulk marketing mailings and transactional or corporate mail in order to keep the reputations separate.

 Finally, if you want multiple addresses and you want to direct certain emails to certain IP addresses, you will need to have a unique domain or subdomain for each IP address.
 In this situation, it's best to `contact our Support Team <https://mailgun.com/cp/support>`_ to discuss your infrastructure.

 Can I use the same domain name for Mailgun and for Google Apps (or another email server)?
 **************************************************************************************************************